Romford Market: Operation

 The market is owned and operated by Havering Council.
-It is open on Wednesday, Friday, Saturday and Sunday.
+It is open on Wednesday, Friday and Saturday.
 The Wednesday market is operated using the 1247 rights.
-On other days provisions of the Food Act 1984 are used as the legal basis.
+On other days provisions of the Food Act 1984 (c.
+30) are used as the legal basis.

 Transport

 The market is a hub on the London Bus network with services from stops on St Edwards Way to Canning Town, Leytonstone, Stratford, Rainham, Dagenham, Barkingside, Cranham, Barking, Ilford and Central London.